 Gignul Non-Profit Corporation

 Gignul Non-Profit Housing Corporation is committed to a holistic and comprehensive approach to housing that includes both those Aboriginal people at risk of losing their housing, or those who are currently homeless

 Innuqatutiit Centre for Inuit Children, Youth and Families

 Inuit Specific Services

 Formerly the Ottawa Inuit Children's Centre, Inuuqatigiit serves Inuit, children, youth and their families.
-In partnership with parents and the community, OICC fosters strong families by providing a learning environment that will enhance children’s overall wellbeing, adaptability and strength in a proud Inuit culture.
+In partnership with parents and the community, Inuuqatgiit fosters strong families by providing a learning environment that will enhance children’s overall wellbeing, adaptability and strength in a proud Inuit culture.

 Kagita Mikam extends employment and training services to all eligible Aboriginal peoples living in Ottawa.
 Kagita Mikam was established in 1991 to provide a cooperative working relationship with the Indigenous and local communities, organizations and associations.